mdsriram/LyricalVideo/README.md

 1. Create a Genius Account
 To use the Genius API, you first need a Genius account.
 If you don't already have one, sign up at Genius.
 2. Obtain an API Access Token
-- Create a Developer Account:
+- Create a Developer Account
    1. Visit the Genius API Developer page.
    2. Log in with your Genius account credentials.
-- Register Your Application:
+- Register Your Application
    1. Click on "Create an API Client" or "Register Your Application."
-   2. Fill out the required details:
+   2. Fill out the required details
       - Application Name: Enter a name for your application.
       - Application Website URL: Provide a URL for your application (a placeholder URL is acceptable if you don’t have one).
       - OAuth Redirect URI: Use http://localhost:8000 if you don't have a specific URI.